giant-pandada/SIB-ACS/README.md

 Firstly, start training from the first lightweight model, setting the phase parameter to 1, and then run `train.py` to train the first-stage model.
 At the end of each stage of training, the trained model parameter file for the current stage, `net_params_{epoch}`, are obtained.
 Select the optimal trained model parameter file , rename it to `model.pth`, and delete the parameters from other training epoch.
 Finally, run `train.py` again to train the next stage model.
 This process continues until the 9th stage is reached, at which point the final, complete model parameters are obtained.

 ## Pretrained Models and training data file
-Pre-trained models and training data file can be obtained from Baidu disk.
+Pre-trained models and training datasets file can be obtained from Baidu disk.

 ## Citation
 ```